NunoDuarte/3DSGrasp/README.md

 ```
 This repo was tested on Ubuntu 20.04 and with ROS Noetic

-## Install requirements for completion network:
+## Install requirements for Completion Network:
 ```bash
 $ cd $3DSG_ROOT
 $ conda create -n 3dsg_venv python=3.8  # or use virtualenv